VIRTUAL PRESENTATIONS ARE AVAILABLE.

 Sample Virtual Presentation

 1. “Hard Choices for Loving People”

 This is a basic lecture for the general public.
 End-of-life choices concerning CPR, artificial feeding tubes, hospitalization, palliative care, and hospice are covered.
+COVID-19’s impact on end-of-life decision making is also considered.
 The talk concludes with an introduction to emotional and spiritual issues surrounding end-of-life decision making.

 2. “Helping Patients and Families with End-of-Life Decisions”